 The Company has operating leases for two offices with terms that expire in 2022 and 2023.
 In addition, the Company pays for facility space through a third-party manufacturing contract that contains an embedded operating lease, with an estimated expiration in 2020.
 The Company estimates its incremental borrowing rate, at lease commencement, to determine the present value of lease payments, since most of the Company's leases do not provide an implicit rate of return.
 The Company recognizes lease expense on a straight-line basis over the lease term.
 For lease agreements entered into or reassessed after the adoption of Topic 842, the Company elected to account for non-lease components associated with its leases and lease components as a single lease component.
 Upon adoption of Topic 842 on January 1, 2019, we recognized \$1.4 million of operating lease liabilities and \$1.3 million of operating lease right-of-use assets for our existing operating leases in our balance sheet.
-As of June 30, 2019, our operating lease liabilities and right-of-use assets were \$1.2 million and \$1.1 million, respectively.
-Each of our leases include options for us to extend the lease term.
+As of September 30, 2019, the Company's operating lease liabilities and right-of-use assets were \$1.1 million and \$1.0 million, respectively.
+Each of the Company's leases include options for us to extend the lease term and/or sub-lease space in whole or in part.